marcopennekamp/lore/spec/expressions.md

 dynamic[ResultType]('f', a1, a2, ...)
 ```

 For now, the Lore compiler will **trust** the programmer that, when named, such a function is actually available, takes the given arguments, and returns a value that conforms to the required type bounds.
 The name of the function doesn't have to be a simple name, but may be valid Javascript, such as accessing a namespace: `'Lore.list.push'`.
+However, the name is required to be a string literal (that doesn't include interpolation).

 In the long term, we want to be able to use, for example, TypeScript declaration files to provide more **type safety** when interfacing with Javascript or TypeScript code.
 Also note that, as of now, special Lore objects are passed to a native function, which are Javascript values additionally wrapped in an object to provide type information at run-time.
 Only primitives such as numbers and strings are unwrapped.
 A dynamic function will have to deal with these idiosyncrasies until we have come up with a native unwrapping solution.

-**TODO:** Once we have type assertions / type casting and/or a Dynamic type, we can change the clumsy result type syntax to something else.

 ### Conditional Expressions

-Lore will support a variety of **conditional expressions** (especially switch expressions).
+Lore will support a variety of **conditional expressions** (especially pattern matching, guards, and so on).
 For now, we will have to make do with If:

 ```
 if (cond) statement2 else statement2